joinpursuit/Pursuit-Core-Standards/curricula/android.md

 <li>Strings vs. primitive types</li>
 	<ul>
 	We expect fellows to mark the distinction between:
-		<li>Object types, like String, which begin with a capital letter (Pascal Case), while primitive types are all written in lower case</li>
+		<li>Object types, like String, begin with a capital letter (Pascal Case), while primitive types are all written in lowercase</li>
 	</ul>
 <li>Calling Methods on Strings: charAt(), length(), and .equals()</li>
 	<ul>